What are small business R&D tax credits?

 If you have used an advisor previously or claimed in-house, and we feel that you underclaimed in your previous accounting period, we will work to uplift it and get the benefit to which your company is entitled.

-We have experts with backgrounds in most sectors, from civil engineering to life sciences, from food and beverage to software development.
+We have experts with backgrounds in most sectors, from construction & engineering to life sciences, from food & beverage to software development.
 We talk to the members of your team carrying out the R&D activities as peers.
 We use the same technical language and incorporate it into the language of R&D tax writing to make it as understandable as possible to the layperson.

 We can also tailor our methodology for gathering qualifying expenditure to best suit your company’s financial data recording and ensure we create the most efficient process for you.
-We do most of the legwork, leaving you to carry on innovating and growing your business.
+We do most of the legwork, leaving you to continue innovating and growing your business.

 Ayming will be there throughout the entire R&D tax claims process, and if HMRC has questions or wishes to open an enquiry, we’ll be with you every step of the way to support your claim.